-Recommended ratio:

-The recommended ratio between the luminous intensities of front and rear light is then:

-Recommended ratio: if r1<2r2 the recommended ratio is r=r1 If r1≥2r2 the recommended ratio is r=2r2

-Recommended intensity (RL, night): IRL,rec=r∙IFL,rec (12)

-To Pärtel:

-- I added two alternatives for the recommended value.

-- Are there other alternatives for a recommended intensity?

-At daytime the luminous intensity of a light needs to be factors more intense than at nighttime.
-This may cause very complex lighting and power systems.
-A recommended luminous intensity is not calculated.
-Instead it is assumed that the selected intensity will be nearby the minimum value.
+During daylight the luminous intensity of a light needs to be magnitudes higher than at nighttime.
+This may result in complex lighting and power requirements.
+Therefore, design luminous intensity is not calculated for daytime lights.
+Instead, it is assumed that the design luminous intensity will be equal to or above the minimum luminous intensity.

-Angles
+Vertical Difference Angle

+It is important that the navigator observes an elevation difference between the lights at any point along the useful segment.
+A vertical angle is the angle of a light to the horizontal plane of the observer.

-The elevation angle is the vertical angle of a light or point to the horizontal plane of the observer.
-It can be calculated from the heights of the observer and the light or point, the tidal range and the distance between m For a leading line the difference of the elevation angles of front and rear light plays an important role for correct design.
+The vertical difference angle is the vertical angle between front and rear light seen from the observer.
+The vertical difference angle is calculated as the difference between the vertical angles of the front and rear light.
+For a leading line, the vertical difference angle plays an important role for correct design.

+Vertical difference angles are calculated at MLW as this condition yield the smallest vertical difference angels which can affect the mariner’s ability to observe visible separation of the leads.

-The equations necessary04 are derived from Figure 7.
+Equations 10 to 14 are derived with reference to Figure 7.